 Iota threw her hand out again, and a trio of spiked white chains hurtled out to them.
 Cadence whipped her hand out, fingertips sparking with crimson.
 Flames torrent outwards, catching onto the metal links and melting them in an instant.

-A Fire Elementalist?
+A fire Elementalist?
 Not Cadence.
-Not the lieutenant either, Emilia realized.
+Not the oberleutnant either, Emilia realized.
 Then who—no, that wasn’t what was astounding.

 Emilia stared at the Elementalist as the faint wisps of embers still lingering in the air were battered away by the wind.